Are you afraid to solder copper pipes?

 Slide the removal tool into the PEX.

 Squeeze the handle and snap the crimp ring.
 Place the removal tool 180 degrees on the other side of the crimp ring and snap it again.
-Although, I find that this mostly opens the crimp ring just enough to allow it to slide off the PEX.
+Although, we find that this mostly opens the crimp ring just enough to allow it to slide off the PEX.

 Inspect the PEX fitting and make sure it’s okay to use again.